 One crucial element though is speed.

 The speed of your site simply refers to how long it takes (a page) to load for a user.
-If a user has to wait too long for your homepage to load for example, you are not providing a very good user experience.
-If this happens, they are more likely to move on and bounce to another site all together.
+If a user has to wait too long for your homepage to load, for example, you are not providing a very good user experience.
+If this happens, they are more likely to move on and bounce to another site altogether.

 There are many things you can do to ensure your pages load as quickly as possible.
 This includes; using a Content Delivery Network (CDN) like CloudFlare of Amazon CloudFront, caching your pages so they are served up to the user quickly and using a trusted WordPress framework (if your website is powered by WordPress).

 Choosing a reliable web hosting company to take care of hosting your website is a vital part of ensuring your website is served up fast.
 If you want to provide a great experience to your website visitors you need to use a trusted, reliable web hosting service.